Charlie Chaplin: Background and childhood hardship

-In September 1898, Hannah was committed to Cane Hill mental asylum; she had developed a psychosis seemingly brought on by an infection of syphilis and malnutrition.
+In September 1898, Hannah was committed to Cane Hill mental asylum; she had developed psychosis seemingly brought on by an infection of syphilis and malnutrition.
 For the two months she was there, Chaplin and his brother Sydney were sent to live with their father, whom the young boys scarcely knew.
-Charles Sr. was by then a severe alcoholic, and life there was bad enough to provoke a visit from the National Society for the Prevention of Cruelty to Children.
+Charles Sr. was by then severely alcoholic, and life there was bad enough to provoke a visit from the National Society for the Prevention of Cruelty to Children.
 Chaplin's father died two years later, at 38 years old, from cirrhosis of the liver.

 Hannah entered a period of remission but, in May 1903, became ill again.
 Chaplin, then 14, had the task of taking his mother to the infirmary, from where she was sent back to Cane Hill.
 He lived alone for several days, searching for food and occasionally sleeping rough, until Sydney – who had joined the Navy two years earlier – returned.
 Hannah was released from the asylum eight months later, but in March 1905, her illness returned, this time permanently.
 "There was nothing we could do but accept poor mother's fate", Chaplin later wrote, and she remained in care until her death in 1928.